chowkapow/LoL-champion-price-scrape/README.md

 Scrapes the price for each champion found in http://leagueoflegends.wikia.com/wiki/List_of_champions and creates a JSON.

-Last Updated: Jan 10, 2019
+Last Updated: Jan 23, 2021

-Newest champ: Neeko
+Newest champ: Viego

 Instructions